 If you suspect you have a leak, please see our handout on Finding and Fixing Leaks.
 PWD at 661-947-4111 for assistance.

-PWD has an annual Rate Assistance Program, which will reduce monthly service fees by 50% for qualifying households.
+PWD has an annual Rate Assistance Program, which will reduce monthly service fees up to $20.00 for qualifying households.
 Aid is awarded on a first-come, first-served basis.
 Priority is provided to eligible seniors 62 & older, veterans of any age and low-income families.
 Funds are limited.
 Applications are only available from November through May.

 Please call 661-947-4114 to have a PWD rep turn the water off at the angle stop valve on the street side of the water meter.
 If there is damage to the meter or shut-off valve, the customer will be charged for the cost to replace it plus administrative overhead.
 Note: Some properties have a customer shut-off valve located on the property side of the meter.